-Hiking Mount Kilimanjaro is not a standard bucket list item; but for active adventure lovers it’s a feat worth writing home about.
+Hiking Mount Kilimanjaro is not a standard bucket list item, but for active adventure lovers, it is a feat worth writing home about.
 Its reputation as the world’s highest free-standing mountain attracts upwards of 40,000 people each year who are bold enough to attempt the near 20,000-foot climb.
 For those who have made the trek, they readily describe it as one of the most spectacular experiences of their life.
 So if you’re looking for a guide to hiking Mount Kilimanjaro, this post has everything you need to know.

 Below we’ve compiled a list of reasons you should consider the adventure for yourself.